zzalscv2/FFEA/INSTALL.md

 Configure {#configure}
 =========

+FFEA uses CMake to find the compile, dependencies and to configure files and Makefiles automatically for you.
+After the first run, CMake stores some information such as your compiler, so that on a second run it will not look for it again.
+ If you wanted to change the compiler on a second round you would need to either change its value explicitly or to start from a clean folder (a short introduction to CMake can be read [here](https://cmake.org/runningcmake)).
-It is generally advisable to configure and compile FFEA outside of the source tree.
-Therefore, to configure FFEA, we would recommend to:
+ Therefore, it is generally advisable to configure and compile FFEA outside of the source tree, so we would recommend to:

     mkdir $FFEA_BUILD
     cd $FFEA_BUILD